jeffgreenca/codesort/README.md

 > Example graph rendered via [Cytoscape](https://cytoscape.org/) from codesort output

 ## summary and credits
-This follows [Aron Lurie's method](http://redd.it/bb7qst).
+This follows [Aron Lurie's method @medium](https://medium.com/@a.lurie_78598/using-graph-theory-to-decide-where-to-start-reading-source-code-74a1e2ddf72).
 In short, compute [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality) on a graph constructed from reading commit history.

 Vertices of the graph represent individual files in the repository, and edges are added between vertices (u, v) when files u and v appear in the same commit.
 Edge weights are assigned based on the inverse count of commits wherein the two vertices appear together (so, files that are highly correlated have a low edge weight).